 For the present time, this means that you should NOT assume that automated online citation generators are accurate!
 Make sure that any source you consult indicates that it is up-to-date with the 8th edition changes.
 If you have more questions, check out the resources below.

 Some helpful MLA resources:

 The MLA Style Center’s Works Cited Quick Guide

-The MLA’s Works Cited entry practice template (pdf file)
+The MLA’s Works Cited entry practice template (pdf)